LordAlucard90/TypeScript-Tutorial/01 - Typification/readme.md

 ## Tuples

-A tuple is an array with a specific order of elements that as a fixed meaning.
+A tuple is an array with a specific order of elements that has a fixed meaning.

 ```typescript
 const pepsiObj = {